weigoxp/CNNGomoku/README.md

 Updates:

 5/15/2019
-1.  added rotated/flipped data. pytorch supports online data augmentation only for img but not tensor.
+1. Added rotated/flipped data. pytorch supports online data augmentation only for img but not tensor.

 ---
 Author: